Good information to share with “newly” diagnosed families and those attempting to change legislation.

-During production of pharmaceuticals law REQUIRES to having strong avoidance of cross-contact!
-So why dont our food?
-The amount of recalls have been climbing annually.
+During the production of pharmaceuticals, law REQUIRES to having the strongest avoidance of cross-contact!
+So why don’t our food?
+The number of recalls has been climbing annually.

 So many have been working for required regulations but until such, just as you check your daily news or weather report, you must check for recalls, since it is life and death for those facing Anaphylaxis.